 World Travel Market (London) – Nov.
 7-9, 2016

 World Travel Market, or WTM is a huge trade show with around 50,000 trade visitors each year—it has several presentation stages, but the clear value for attendees is access to so many exhibitors.
 Most exhibitors are destinations, but large travel suppliers and distributors as well as many technology companies also exhibit.

 In fact, the Travel Tech Show at WTM is the UK’s largest travel technology event, and the fastest growing region at WTM London.

 WTM London is also the place to discover the latest trends and forecasts with a number of bespoke reports by a variety of leading research organisations including Mintel, Euromonitor International, Neilsen, and Phocuswright being revealed there.

-DerbySoft is especially excited about WTM this year for three reasons.
-First, we’re launching a completely new product at WTM!
+DerbySoft was especially excited about WTM this year for three reasons.
+First, we launched a completely new product at WTM!
 It’s called One, and it is a comprehensive distribution platform for independent hotels and smaller hotel groups.
 It’s unlike anything else on the market, and we believe it is the best way for independents to tackle the wide variety of challenges that they face in selling online.

-That’s not all – Andre Baljeu, VP Hotel Platform will be giving a Key Note speech on WeChat.
-Don’t miss it – 15:30-16:15 on 8th November in the Travel Tech Theatre.
-WTM is free for trade attendees who pre-register, and you can find out more about WTM London 2016 here.
+That’s not all – Andre Baljeu, VP Hotel Platform gave a Key Note speech on WeChat.
+Read more about WTM here

 ITB (Berlin) – Mar.
 8-12, 2017